Get free weekly resources from us!

 Read in

-Back-to-School Ideas for Children’s Ministry: These 16 A+ ideas will keep your kids from playing hooky from church!
+Back-to-School Ideas for Children’s Ministry: These 15 A+ ideas will keep your kids from “checking out” at church!

 Yellow school buses.
 Crisp backpacks.
 The smell of new school supplies.
 The sound of school bells ringing.

 It’s that time of the year!
 The summer recess is over, and kids are heading back to school.
-Along with that, family vacations have come to an end, and everyone is ready to get back into a routine.
+Families are gearing up to get back into a routine.

-That’s why we’ve packed this special section with 16 back-to-school ideas to help you capture kids’ attention and keep them coming back to church for more.
-You’ll find ideas for building attendance and strengthening children’s faith in Christ.
-Use these fun crafts, games, and bulletin board ideas to help kids score high in their walk with God this fall.
+And you will be too with 15 back-to-school ideas to help you capture kids’ attention and keep them coming back to church for more.
+You’ll find ideas for building attendance and strengthening children’s faith in Christ in fun and engaging ways.

 Back-to-School Classroom Ideas